-Sixteen and seventeen year-old children do not need a work permit.
-However, there are federal laws that limit the types of work they can perform.
-State law limits the hours that may be worked by minors under the age of seventeen.
+There are federal laws that limit the types of work sixteen (16) and seventeen (17) year olds can perform.
+State law limits the hours that may be worked by minors under the age of seventeen (17).
 For information on these limitations, please visit the Youth Rules website or call the U.S. Department of Labor at 501-223-9114.

-Limitations on hours of work for a child under sixteen:
+Limitations on hours of work for a child under sixteen (16):

 - More than six days in any week

 - More than forty-eight hours in any week